DaleMcGrew/WeVoteServer/docs/README_API_INSTALL_SETUP_DATABASE.md

 ## Setup - Database Creation

-Make sure you have a database that matches the local database settings from the "config/environment_variables.json" file, (Search for "DATABASES").
+Make sure you have a database that matches the local database settings from the "config/environment_variables.json" file, (Search for "DATABASES"), update "DATABASE_NAME":"wevoteserverdb".
 Using the database tool you prefer create the following Database.
 (You probably already created the database in a previous step.)

     WeVoteServerDB